BYU–Utah rivalry: The resurgence of Utah basketball

 In the meantime, the basketball rivalry remained just as competitive as ever.
 In 1989, BYU and Utah each hired new head basketball coaches, Roger Reid and Rick Majerus respectively.
 These two coaches brought their colorful, and often controversial, personalities to an already-lively rivalry.

 These coaches also had considerable success during their tenures.
 During Reid's seven-year term as coach, BYU won two WAC titles, played in five NCAA Tournaments, and one NIT.

 In the fifteen head-to-head meetings involving these two coaches, Reid's teams won eight games, and Majerus’ teams won seven.
 However, Majerus would go on to have a much better career overall.
 In Majerus’ 12 full seasons as Utah coach, the Utes made 11 post-season appearances, including four Sweet Sixteens, and a Final Four in 1998.
 That year, the Utes lost to Kentucky in the championship game after holding a double-digit halftime lead.

-Utah's resurgence to national basketball prominence, and BYU's struggles in the late 1990s, are illustrated by the fact that from 1995–2000, the Utes beat the Cougars 12 straight times.
+Utah's resurgence to national basketball prominence, and BYU's struggles in the late 1990s, are illustrated by the fact that from 1995 to 2000, the Utes beat the Cougars 12 straight times.
 Additionally, BYU never won a game at Utah between 1994 and 2006.
 This resurgence was short-lived, however.
 Since 2006, BYU owns a 10–4 record against Utah in men's basketball.